Dai411/ISTRICI-tools/Velocity_Analysis&Update_TRAD/Readme.md

 # Marine Seismic Velocity Analysis and Update Workflow

+This workflow is based on the orginal code from the project `https://github.com/utinivella/ISTRICI/tree/main/TRAD_V1` orginally developed by **Dr Tinivella Umberta and Dr Giustiniani Michela** @OGS, Italy.

 ## Workflow Overview
 This integrated processing chain performs residual moveout analysis and velocity model updating for marine seismic data: